dejan/tailtopic/README.md

     tailtopic -b kfk001 -d msgpack tracking

-Or, if you want to tail *client_request_v1* topic with Avro serialized messages and if *kfk001* is one of the Kafka brokers and the schema registry is reachable on the same host then just change the topic name and decoder (-d) flag to avro:
+Or, if you want to tail *requests* topic with Avro serialized messages and if *kfk001* is one of the Kafka brokers and the schema registry is reachable on the same host then just change the topic name and decoder (-d) flag to avro:

     tailtopic -b kfk001 -d avro requests